-Have you or a loved one been severely injured in a motorcycle accident?
+Have you or a loved one been severely injured in a motorcycle accident in San Bernardino County?
 Motorcycles are a great way to get around and can also be a fun recreational vehicle, but it’s always important to take all possible safety precautions while riding.
 Because motorbike accidents can cause serious injuries or death, it’s important to take action right away – especially if your crash was caused by the negligence of another driver.

 What Causes a Motorcycle Crash